delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 **scs_directCall**

-Executes a new constant call of the MicroChain Dapp function without creating a transaction on the MicroChain.
-This RPC call is used by API/lib to call MicroChain Dapp functions.
+Executes a new constant call of the AppChain Dapp function without creating a transaction on the AppChain.
+This RPC call is used by API/lib to call AppChain Dapp functions.

 *Parameters*